corker/FluentProjections/README.md

 fluent-projections
 ==================

-Fluent Projections provides a configurable hub that can handle events and map them to database projections (read models).
+Fluent Projections provides a configurable hub that can handle events and map them to database projection tables (read models).

 Why?
 ====

-When CQRS and Event Sourcing come in, you have to deal with projections or read models.
+When CQRS and Event Sourcing come in, you have to deal with projection tables or read models.
 Projection contains data prepared for a specific view.
 To process events we use so called denormalizers.
 Denormalizer is a hub that handle domain evens and map them to a projection.
 To define a mapping between events and a projection I have to write a very similar code.

 I think it's a kind of waste of time to do it again and again.